Without employees, an organisation wouldn’t exist. And without employee engagement and motivation, an organisation would not be able to thrive.

 8. Prioritise physical and mental health.

-It’s easy for individuals to engage with their work when companies make an effort to maintain their overall well-being.
 A company-wide wellness initiative is a great way to improve employee engagement.
 We all know about taking sick days, but companies are increasingly encouraging employees to take mental health days when they need to step away from work to focus on themselves.

 This comes especially from the top down.
 While this may be in some policies, truely allowing your employees to feel they can utilise these options is the key to success, and uptake will reduce over time with greater wellbeing.